 1. Assess the Scope of Work

 Start by figuring out which rooms and areas need plumbing.
-Common spaces include bathrooms, kitchens, laundry rooms, and outdoor areas for hoses or sprinklers.
+Common spaces include bathrooms, kitchens, laundry rooms, and outdoor areas for houses or sprinklers.
 Don’t forget any special spaces like basements, garages, or guest houses that also need water or drainage systems.

 Write down the number of sinks, toilets, showers, and appliances like dishwashers or washing machines.
 This list will give you a clear picture of the work involved and help you understand the scale of your project.